UpShots - John Heiney

 Otto Lilienthal 1893

 Learning to hang glide has its risk.
 Any activity in which you are in motion where there are objects to run into is hazardous.
-A hang glider flies at a minimum speed of 20 miles per hour.
+A hang glider flies at a minimum speed of about 20 miles per hour.
 It is possible to get injured or killed hang gliding.
 Otto Lilienthal was fatally injured during his experimentation.

 If you need to learn to fly, call or E-mail to arrange lessons.
 You can schedule a lesson weeks in advance if you wish, but I usually do not need such advanced notice.
 One or two days notice usually works for me.
 I have been known to do a lesson on only hours notice.